Hakata Weather in August

 Others:

-1. UV-protective items like sunhats, sunglasses, parasols are essential and had better apply sunblock every two or three hours.
+1. UV-protective items like sunhats, sunglasses, parasols are essential and you are advised to apply sunblock every two or three hours.

 2. Pack a raincoat or an umbrella for potential showers.

-3. Heat protection measures are indispensable.
+3. Heatstroke protection measures are indispensable.
 For example, bring along a water bottle and drink more water, or keep a cool towel handy.

-4. Most mosquitoes are active in the early morning and at night, so don’t forget to spray mosquito repellent beforehand.
+4. Mosquitoes are active in the early morning and at night, so don’t forget to spray mosquito repellent beforehand.

 Hakata Summer Festival

-3. Because of summer clothes with high skin exposure, it’s better to drape a long scarf on top when you enter Sumiyoshi Shrine or Kushida Shrine.
+3. Because summer clothes are often exposed, it’s better to add sun-protective clothing on top when you enter Sumiyoshi Shrine or Kushida Shrine.